The Link Between Exercise And Your Mood

-Author : DR A Zayed
+Author : DR Armed Zayed

-Researchers in China analyzed the mental health of 193,166 individuals.
+Researchers in China analysed the mental health of 193,166 individuals.
 The participants were involved in a total of 24 previously conducted studies.
 Participants in the studies were from various regions of the world, including Asia, America, Europe, and Australia.

 It was found that there does seem to be a strong association between a sedentary lifestyle and depression.
 In fact, people who watched TV or sat in front of a computer for prolonged times during the day were 25% more likely to develop depression.
 These results were compared to people who were more physically active during their daily routine.

-Another study looked at how sedentary behavior affects the mental health of participants.
-Younger individuals were involved in the study.
+Another study looked at how sedentary behaviour affects the mental health of participants.
+Younger individuals involved in the study.
 This allowed researchers to point out that the mental effects of being sedentary can start early.
 All participants were between 14 and 15 years of age.
 A total of 9,702 participants were involved in the study.

 The average person seems to be 43% more likely to develop depression when they are sedentary, compared to a person who participates in leisure-time physical activity.
 The risk of anxiety disorder symptoms is also increased by about 88% in people who are physically inactive.

 Further research needed to help scientists understand how exactly exercise regulates mood, but it has been found that there are certain chemical reactions that occur in the brain.

 A research paper in the MDPI Brain Sciences Journal explains that exercise and mood are related due to the Monoamine Connection.
-There are several effects that exercise has that enhances the overall function of the brain.
+There are several effects that exercise has that enhance the overall function of the brain.
 In fact, the paper points out that exercise assists in the management of neuroinflammation, and even promotes antioxidation in the brain.

 There are also certain neurotrophic factors, as well as neurotransmitters, that change when you participate in the exercise.
 These particularly include:

-Furthermore, exercise has been shown to provide an improvement in sleep.
+Exercise has been shown to provide an improvement in sleep.
 With this in mind, restoration of adequate quality sleep through exercise may yield an improvement in mood through this particular mechanism too.

 Other ways that exercise may improve your mood include the boost in self-esteem and self-confidence that you may experience in the process.